GMihalkow/ReactBlog/README.md

-This is a simple web application built with React.
+This is a simple blog application built with React.